-If you were married as of December 31, 2014, you may choose to file a separate return.
+If you were married as of December 31, 2015, you may choose to file a separate return.
 You may file a separate return, even if you and your spouse filed a joint federal return.

 Arizona is a community property state.
 If you file a separate return, you must figure how much income to report using community property laws.
 If one spouse is a resident and the other spouse is not, special rules apply when filing a separate return.
-The department has issued a ruling on how to report income in this case.
-This ruling is ITR 93-20.
+The department has issued Income Tax Ruling, ITR 93-20, how to report income in this case.

 NOTE: In some cases, you may treat community income as separate income.
-The department has issued a ruling on when you may treat community income as separate income.
-This ruling is ITR 93-22.
+The department has issued Income Tax Ruling, 93-22, on when you may treat community income as separate income.

-Box 7 - Single
+Box 7 - Single Return